miamibc/joker-telegram-bot/src/Plugin/README.md

 This functionality available for bots with `inline mode` enabled.
 Read more about enabling it [here](https://core.telegram.org/bots/api#inline-mode).

 Configuration options:
-- `dir` (string, optional, default data/jokes) directory with jokes
+- `trigger` (string, required) for now this plugin allows to serve only one file with jokes, type it's name here
 - `limit`   (integer, optional, default 10) maximum number of jokes to display in suggestion block
-- `trigger` (string, required) for now this plugin allows to serve only one file with jokes, type it's name here

 ## Server Plugin